stevedatadog/katacoda-scenarios/datadog-201/0-instrument-app/create_rum_app.md

 Datadog's Real User Monitoring uses a JavaScript library embedded in web pages to capture user actions and stream them to Datadog.
-When Datadog receives RUM metrics, it needs to associate them with the right organization and application.
+When Datadog receives RUM events, it needs to associate them with the right organization and application.
 To do this, create a RUM Application for the Storedog frontend in the Datadog app:

 1. Navigate to [UX Monitoring > RUM Applications](https://app.datadoghq.com/rum/list)
 1. Click the **New Application** button